 Attic ventilation is an important part of the overall health of your home.
-Without adequate attic ventilation, many problems such as mold, water rot, and holes in the ceiling can develop.
+Without adequate attic ventilation, many problems such as mold, water rot, ice buildups, water leaks, and holes in the ceiling can develop.
 These problems result in costly repairs and even sickness (in the case of the mold) if not prevented.
-With effective attic ventilation, however, a homeowner can see great savings on heating bills, as the temperature in the attic is controlled by the natural airflow.
+With effective attic ventilation and controlled heat loss, however, a homeowner can see great savings on heating bills, as the temperature in the attic is controlled by the natural airflow.

 Attic Ventilation Principles

 The reason attics need ventilation is because they get too hot.
-This is a problem in the summer because it heats your whole house up and raises your cooling costs.
+This is a problem in the summer because it warms your entire house and raises your cooling costs.
 It is a problem in the winter because it can not only invite unwanted moisture into your attic but potentially melt the snow on your roof, causing it to flow down into your gutters and refreeze, in a dangerous phenomenon known as an ice dam.

 The challenge of attic ventilation, then, is to remove this hot air while allowing fresh, cool air to enter from the outside.
 The way to get the air out is by placing exhaust vents on the roof.
 This works because hot air rises.
 You need new air to replace the old, though, and that comes in through vents in your soffits or attic walls.
 A proper balance of intake and exhaust such as this will maintain the proper airflow in your attic.